Will Harris (baseball): Houston Astros

 On November 3, 2014, Harris was claimed off waivers by the Houston Astros.
 Harris appeared in 68 games in 2015, pitching to a 5–5 record and 1.90 ERA with 68 strikeouts.
 Harris was invited to his first MLB All-Star Game in 2016, and finished that season with an ERA of 2.25 in 66 appearances and 12 saves.

 The following season, Harris was limited to 46 games during the regular season due to injury, posting a 2.98 ERA.
 He appeared in six games in the 2017 postseason.
 In a combined total of four innings, he allowed six hits and one run.
 The Astros won the 2017 World Series, the first-ever World Series victory for the franchise, and World Series championship earned for Harris as well.

 In 2018, Harris pitched in 61 games, going 5–3 with an ERA of 3.49.
 On August 3, 2019, Harris worked in relief in a combined no-hitter of the Seattle Mariners.
 The final score was 9–0.
 Harris pitched an immaculate inning in relief in the eighth inning versus the Los Angeles Angels on September 27, 2019.
 During the 2019 regular season, he was 4–1 with four saves and a 1.50 ERA; over 68 relief appearances, he pitched 60 innings and struck out 62 batters.
 He set two single-season relief pitching franchise records in 2019—for ERA, and for inherited runners strand rate (97.7%).
+Harris was the BBWAA's Houston chapter winner of the Darryl Kile Good Guy Award.
+He started the playoffs with consecutive scoreless outings, collecting six holds.
 In Game 3 of the World Series, Harris entered the bottom of the sixth inning versus the Washington Nationals with one out and two runners aboard.
 He proceeded to strand both runners and retire the side the following inning for a season-high five outs recorded on the way to a 4–1 Astros win.
-However, he surrendered the go-ahead home run to Howie Kendrick in Game 7 as the Nationals prevailed and won the World Series.
+However, in Games 6 and 7, he surrendered a run in each contest, including the go-ahead home run to Howie Kendrick in Game 7 as the Nationals prevailed and won the World Series.
+Harris made 12 total appearances in the playoffs, going 0–1 with a 1.86 ERA.
 He became a free agent following the season.